kwyse/personal-website/posts/post1.md

 }
 ```

-By specifying `display: flex`, we are saying we want the `body` class to act as Flexbox container.
-Setting `flex-grow` to `1` for the central content on the page makes it use *all* remaining space available, and as we set our container use the `column` direction, it will use all remaining *vertical* space. `flex-shrink` is set to `0` for the footer to make it stay a consistent size, which is usually what you'd want.
+By specifying `display: flex`, we are saying we want the `body` class to act as a Flexbox container.
+Setting `flex-grow` to `1` for the central content on the page makes it use *all* remaining space available and, as we set our container use the `column` direction, it will use all remaining *vertical* space. `flex-shrink` is set to `0` for the footer to make it stay a consistent size, which is usually what you'd want.

 I'd encourage you to visit the aforementioned site to get a taster for Flexbox and see if it could help streamline your CSS.

-# Useful Resources
+# Additional Resources

 I hope this post has given you an idea of how to create a custom server in Rust for use from a templated and styled front-end, and how it's not too difficult using these technologies.
 All of them served as the foundations for this website in the beginning.